How do I log into HEDSLive?

 - In HEDSLive, if you have not submitted and certified a form before the due date, you will still be able to submit after the due date.
 HEDSLive highlights the due date in RED, if the form is overdue.
 Within the form, an OVERDUE notation highlighted in RED appears.

 In HEDSLive, how can I revise a previously submitted/certified report after the due date?

 - If you have submitted/certified a form and wish to make changes after the due date has passed, you will have to contact us to open your form.
-To do this, you can submit a ticket from nysed.gov by clicking the “?
+To do this, please submit a higheredsupport ticket by clicking the “?
 Help” icon in the lower right of the screen.
 Within the ticket, please provide us with the name of your institution and the name of the form you need opened.

 How does my form status change?

 - Your form, in its original state (before entering any data) will be in a REQUESTED status.

 - After you have entered and saved data, your status will change to STARTED.

 - Once your data is ready to be finalized, data must be CERTIFIED.

 - Once your data is in a CERTIFIED status, IRS will review it and ACCEPT the data.